NLP Persuasion Techniques for Salespeople

 Imagine how much better you’d sell if you were in the right state and how much easier it would be to sell to a happy client.

-Reframing is another NLP Persuasion skill of great utility to a sales person.
+Reframing is another NLP Persuasion technique of great utility to a sales person.

 It’s the art of taking a statement or a belief and looking at it from another perspective.